 My husband isn’t a traditional gift giver.
 He doesn’t plan, he doesn’t wait, and he never wraps.
 But when he finds something he thinks is a really good gift for someone, he’s usually right.
 He buys it, you get it, and you don’t care that it’s three weeks early or still in the shopping bag or shipping box because it’s just such a good gift.
-No surprise, I already received my Christmas gift from him and it’s the Embr Wave.
+For Christmas, he early gifted me an Embr Wave.
+Spoiler alert, I love it.

 What is the Embr Wave?

 Have you heard of the Embr Wave?
 I hadn’t until he gave me one.
 It is a personal temperature-controlling device.
 Looking an awful lot like an Apple watch or fitness tracker, this is a bracelet that will help you cool or warm your body to be more comfortable.

 Hot flashes?
 Always cold?
 Struggle to fall asleep?
 Get overheated when you’re stressed or have migraines?
 Health issues that affect your internal temperature?
 The Embr Wave is made for such situations.